-The role of the Office of Policy and International Affairs of the Department of Energy is to deliver unbiased advice to the Department of Energy’s leadership on existing and prospective energy-related policies.
+The role of the Office of International Affairs of the Department of Energy is to deliver unbiased advice to the Department of Energy’s leadership on existing and prospective energy-related policies.
 The Office’s website provides information on its services and initiatives.

 European Commission: Climate Action